-Of particular relevance is a large proportion of trips from Keysborough South are heading to stations, and a reliable and quick bus service accessing stations is likely to attract users.
+Key findings from these surveys highlight a large proportion of trips from Keysborough South are heading to stations, and a reliable and quick bus service accessing stations is likely to attract users.
+Existing bus users had some great suggestions and ideas around routes as well as what would encourage them and others to use the bus more.